Movement 2DisconnectDay 73

 I have fought the good fight.
 I have finished the course.
 I have kept the faith.

-The breaks that cost the most can be the most fruitful — not in spite of the dying, but precisely through it.
+The breaks that cost you the most can prove the most fruitful, not in spite of the dying but precisely through it.
 This is the deepest and strangest law of the Kingdom, and it runs against every instinct you have.
-The grain that clutches at its own life, refusing to fall into the ground, keeps its life and stays alone, barren, a single seed forever.
-Only the one that goes down into the dark and lets itself be broken open comes up multiplied.
-So it is no accident that the church's seasons of fire have planted more than its seasons of ease ever managed.
+The grain that clutches at its own life, refusing to fall into the ground, stays alone and barren, a single seed forever; only the one that goes down into the dark and lets itself be broken open comes up multiplied.
 What you are tempted to read as pure loss — the thing in you that must die, the security that must fall, the comfort that must be surrendered for God's purpose to grow — may be the very seed going into the ground.
 The pattern does not change to spare you the dark.
 The fruit comes after the falling, never instead of it.
 Whatever must die in you for God's harvest, trust the order: down first, then up; the dark first, then the much fruit.

 ← Day 72Day 74